DCC Environmental is a market leader in non-hazardous waste management in both Scotland and the East Midlands.

 DCC Environmental is constantly seeking to provide new innovative solutions to waste management, extracting greater value from material historically discarded, and thereby assisting in the development of a more sustainable circular economy.
 An example of this, as outlined in the case study, is the manufacture of nutrient rich soil substitutes from the blending of specific waste streams.

-Overall, the British business handles 1.5 million tonnes of material, the majority of which is collected by its own fleet of approximately 260 vehicles, and approximately 70% of all waste volumes are diverted from landfill.
+Overall, the British business handles 1.5 million tonnes of material, the majority of which is collected by our own fleet of 248 vehicles, and 75% of all waste volumes are diverted from landfill.

 DCC Environmental is leading the way in diverting waste from landfill.
 As noted above it produces a waste derived fuel used by both Continental European energy from waste plants and British cement kilns.
 Over time, DCC Environmental believe that the fuel exported to Continental Europe will be diverted to new British facilities; a notable development during the year was the completion of a supply agreement to send fuel to a facility currently under construction near Edinburgh.

 Demand for waste services was strong during the year as the economy continued to develop.
 Recyclate prices remained weak however, impacted by the substantial fall in oil prices.
 The businesses successfully mitigated much of this fall, particularly in Oakwood, when it introduced new charges to waste oil collection customers and thereby successfully offset the fall in the price available for both waste oil and processed oil.